 Repositioning: when it makes sense

-Sometimes you can save a Dog through adjustments.
-This makes sense if:
+Sometimes you can rescue a Dog through strategic adjustments.
+Consider this if:

-- Popularity is just below the threshold (for example 8% instead of 10%)
+- Popularity hovers near the threshold (8% instead of 10%)

-- You can drastically lower the food cost without losing quality
+- You can slash food costs without sacrificing quality

 Three repositioning strategies